THE MOST TRAGIC DAY IN THE EARLY YEARS OF ROCK & ROLL HISTORY WAS FEBRUARY 3, 1959...

-I've had this rare, historic, News Bulletin about the crash on that day, February 3, 1959, in my Archives for a long time, but I don't know where it was originally broadcast or who the announcer is.
+I've had this rare, historic, News Bulletin about the crash on that day, Tuesday, February 3, 1959, in my Archives for many years, but I don't know where it was originally broadcast or who the announcer is.
 When I decided to add it to the WebSite, I added a little bit of music from Buddy Holly, and Richie Valens, PLUS, the voice of The Big Bopper with his legendary Intro to start things off...to give it a little more balance and give you a chance to hear their voices again.

 This special, rare audio that your hearing is not very long...but it is very important.
 And, maybe next time when you hear Buddy Holly, Richie Valens, or The Big Bopper on your radio you'll think about the musical legacy they left us, and remember that they left us way too soon.

 SPECIAL NOTE: As I was putting this Special Tribute Page together, I came across the superbly written article below on the Gibson Website, written by Andrew Vaughan, and thought it would be a perfect compliment to what I've already written, and I give them full credit for it.

 I hope you enjoy the stories, the memories, and the sounds of the report of what happened on that fateful day: Tuesday, February 3, 1959...the day that changed Rock & Roll History forever.